medialab/xan/docs/cmd/cat.md

 data given are used.
 Headers in subsequent inputs are ignored.
 (This behavior can be disabled with --no-headers.)

+Alternatively, you can reorder columns and pad rows using -I/--intersection or -U/-union.
+This can be useful when dealing with multiple files having similar but not exactly identical schemas.

 When concatenating a large number of CSV files exceeding your shell's command arguments limit, prefer using the --paths flag to read the list of CSV files to concatenate from input lines or from a CSV file containing paths in a